Khvicha Kvaratskhelia: UEFA Euro 2024

 In March 2024, the national team successfully concluded their qualifying campaign for European championship with Kvaratskhelia widely recognized as a vital contributor to this achievement.

 On 22 May 2024, Kvaratskhelia was named in the 26-man squad for the UEFA Euro 2024.
 On 26 June, he was awarded player of the match, scoring his first goal in the tournament in the second minute of a 2–0 victory over Portugal in the last group stage match, contributing to his nation's qualification to the knockout phase as one of the best third-placed teams.
-Georgia were eliminated from the tournament in the round of 16 following a 4–1 defeat to Spain.
+Georgia were eliminated from the tournament in the round of 16 following a 4–1 defeat to future champions Spain.

-Style of play
+Captain of the Georgian national team

+On 24 March 2026, he was appointed as captain of the Georgian national team.
+In his first match as captain, he scored twice in a 2–2 friendly draw against Israel in Tbilisi.

+Player profile

 A physically powerful and technically gifted player, Kvaratskhelia is a tall inverted left winger with a slender build, who is capable of playing anywhere across the front line.
 While being adept with either foot, he favours cutting inside from the left flank to strike on goal with his stronger right foot.
 He is also capable of playing as a second striker.
 He is known for his elegance, acceleration, and pace on the ball, as well as his dribbling skills and use of feints, which allow him to exploit spaces with his runs on the counter-attack.
 Due to his vision, finishing, crossing, and accuracy from set-pieces, he is capable of scoring goals himself or creating chances for his teammates.

-Considered to be a highly promising young player in the media, in 2018 Kvaratskhelia was included in The Guardian's "Next Generation 2018: 60 of the best young talents in world football," while in 2019, he was included in UEFA's "50 for the future" for the 2019–20 season.
+Considered to be a highly promising young player in the media during his youth, in 2018 Kvaratskhelia was included in The Guardians "Next Generation 2018: 60 of the best young talents in world football," while in 2019, he was included in UEFA's "50 for the future" for the 2019–20 season.
 In 2021, L'Équipe included Kvaratskhelia in their list of 50 best players born after 2001.
 Following his breakthrough 2022–23 league title-winning season with Napoli, he established himself as one of the best players in the world.
-In 2022, FourFourTwo included him in their list of "The 100 best players in the world."
+In 2022, FourFourTwo included him in their list of "The 100 Best Players in the World."
 Kvaratskhelia is also considered to be one of the most talented Georgian players of all time by several pundits.

-Kvaratskhelia has been nicknamed "Kvaradona," after the Napoli legend Diego Maradona, as well as the "Georgian Messi," due to their similar playing styles and penchant for dribbling.
+Kvaratskhelia's world class performances in Napoli earned him the nicknamed "Kvaradona" among supporters of the club, after the Napoli legend Diego Maradona, as well as the "Georgian Messi," due to their similar playing styles and penchant for dribbling.
 Fellow former Napoli forward Gianfranco Zola also likened Kvaratskhelia's playing style to that of George Best in 2023.
 He named Cristiano Ronaldo as his childhood idol.